yuk1c/antiddos/README.md

 ## You're under volumetric DDoS?
 - You should buy a protected server because this DDoS Attack type can't be blocked normally on the server side.
-- As a temporary solution, you can "tune" the script, and set lower rate limits.
+- As a temporary solution, you can set lower rate limits.
 It will help a bit.

 ## Script work on:
 - Ubuntu 20.04–22.04